cdvelop/tinystring/ISSUE_MEMORY_OPTIMIZATION_PHASE13.md

     // Slow path only stores complex types that require later access if needsStorage(value) {
-        c.anyValue = value  // Only when necessary
+        c.ptrValue = value  // Only when necessary
     }
     c.anyToBuffSlow(dest, value)
 }